I have done many DIY projects including water cisterns, incinerators, and palled sheds, explaining every step I took.

 Finishing the Shed

-To finish the exterior of the shed, some used tin siding or some plywood or even the top pallet boards will work well.
+To finish the exterior of the shed, you can use tin siding, plywood, or even the top pallet boards.
 The tin that I am using is fastened with sheet metal screws directly to the top boards of the pallets.
 This tin provides as good an exterior siding as any tin garden shed has and I found it for free.

 The door of the shed is made from an old piece of 1/2 inch plywood that I had in my storage materials.
 I used two pieces of an old piano hinge to hang the door and screwed the hinge to the plywood of the door and through the tin siding into the pallet skid of the shed wall.
 I cut out the bottom of the door and hung a piece of tarp over the opening making a dog entrance.

 What to Do With All the Waste Wood?

 If you are collecting free pallets and building projects, you will be generating some waste wood pieces that are of little use except for burning.
-You can utilize much of the scrap in your the fireplace of your home or the fire pit in your backyard if you have those conveniences.
+You can utilize much of the scrap in the fireplace of your home or the fire pit in your backyard, if you have those conveniences.
 Otherwise, you will end up with a huge pile of clutter in your yard that you will eventually have to take to the municipal landfill where you will likely have to pay to get rid of it.

 Questions or Comments?